 Today, the club is still serving the community with lectures and programs, field trips, fund-raiser events, and a variety of activities all open to the public.
 Through its monthly meetings and programs, club members and guests have the opportunity to socialize and to broaden their knowledge of what is going on in the community and in the world.
 Among the wide range of subjects addressed are those in the fields of the arts, education, business, medicine, literature, psychology, and entertainment.
 Some programs have also featured club members with special talents or interests.

-The culminating event of the club year, which is for members only, is the Scholarship Tea, held in May, when awards are presented to scholarship recipients, college-bound young women from Princeton secondary schools.
+The culminating event of the club year is the Scholarship Tea, held in May, when awards are presented to scholarship recipients, college-bound young women from Princeton secondary schools.
 The club’s scholarship committee works with guidance counselors from Princeton High School, the Hun School, Stuart Country Day School, and Princeton Day School beginning in January of each year, when schools compile the scholarship data.
 The committee reviews all paperwork and interviews each candidate.
 The choices are always difficult: the candidates are outstanding academically and sometimes gifted athletes, musicians, or writers who are also involved in numerous extra-curricular and community activities.

 On the occasion of its 50th anniversary in 1966, The Women’s College Club of Princeton was named “Princeton’s Women of the Week” by Town Topics, Princeton’s community newspaper, for “their abiding concern for the well-being and advancement of young women of high talent.”
 As it approached its centenary in 2016, club president, Kathleen Hutchins pointed with pride to the club’s continuing allegiance to its original purpose in 1916 in the following statement: “In this 100th anniversary year, we continue, as a club, in our mission to celebrate the academic excellence and exceptional personal achievement of the many talented young women of our community.
 These young women remind us of what challenging opportunities are ahead for them and, indeed, how fortunate we are in being able to bring these opportunities closer to them.
 It is a privilege to share in their adventure.”